The National Compnents of MSB Project tranche II

-The Migratory Soaring Birds project (MSB) has currently three on-going national components: MSB Egypt, MSB Jordan and MSB Lebanon.
+The Migratory Soaring Birds project (MSB) has currently continued with one national component: MSB Egypt headed by Mr. Osamah Al-Gebali.

 MSB Egypt is based in the Egyptian Environmental Affairs Agency (EEAA), which is incorporated within the Nature Conservation Sector (NCS) of the Egyptian Ministry of State for Environmental Affairs (MSEA).
 MSB Egypt is technically supported by Nature Conservation in Egypt (NCE), BirdLife in Egypt.

 MSB Egypt has established a strategic partnership with Jaz Hotels, Resorts & Cruises, a national hotel chain.
 This alliance is developing the concept of “flyway friendly “ tourism certification, raising awareness of the incredible migration of birds through the region for tourists to enjoy, and undertaking appropriate site management to encourage and support birds as they migrate through the hotel grounds.

 In Addition, MSB Egypt has signed a MoU with the New and Renewable Energy Authority which will provide a framework of cooperation destined to incorporate and promote the conservation of migratory soaring birds and biodiversity in general within the energy sector in Egypt.

 Osama El-Gebaly is an Egyptian national with a Bachelor of Science in Zoology and Chemistry.
 He is a professional ecologist with 14 years’ experience in the marine, coastal and terrestrial environment supported by a profound knowledge of ecosystems and sustainable development disciplines, such as habitat research and rehabilitation, environmental impact assessment (EIA), the management of protected areas and environmental project management.
 Osama is a passionate birdwatcher and adventurer and enjoys diving and off-road driving.